Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 Okay, excuse me, folks, but I had no choice.

-So I know it's rude, but that feel better.
+So I know it's rude, but I feel better.

-I just stopped the cold dead in its tracks.
+I just stopped a cold dead in its tracks.

 Now, in 1985, a federal district judge took partial control.

-With dilapidated facilities and students who performed poorly in an effort to bring the KC district into compliance with his interpretation of federal law, the judge ordered the state and the district to spend nearly two billion dollars over the next 12 years to build new schools, integrate classrooms, and bring student test scores up to national norms.
+With dilapidated facilities and students who performed poorly in an effort to bring the KC District into compliance with his interpretation of federal law, the judge ordered the state and the district to spend nearly $2 billion over the next 12 years to build new schools, integrate classrooms, and bring student test scores up to national norms.

 The judicial branch ordered the legislative branch to spend money and told it exactly how.